 “All right, then.”
 I snapped, resigned to the fate she had conjured for me.

-I knew it to be precisely 230 metres, including three fences, from the house to the general store — as the crow once might have flown. …
+I knew it to be precisely 230 metres, including three fences, from the house to the general store — as the crow once might have flown.
+I have never seen a crow. …

 A THOUSAND MILLING BODIES choked the path ahead to that steel door at the far end of the concourse.
 That unmarked and unremarkable door.
 The flashing orange teardrop — soon to turn red — bobbed above that door, taunting.